Table of Contents

 ShipBob’s top order fulfilment tips

-Take it from an expert 3PL – order fulfilment is hard.
+Take it from an expert supply chain partner – order fulfilment is hard.
 But there are a few ways your brand can make it a bit easier:

 Your receiving processes are key

-If you’re owning the receiving part of your order fulfilment processes, you want to make sure that it is optimised so you can act fast.
+If you own the receiving part of your order fulfilment processes, you want to make sure it’s optimised so you can act fast.
 Any shipment should be processed as quickly as possible so that your customers can enjoy a fast delivery.

 Have a backup strategy in place

 When it comes to shipping products, there are a lot of preventable shipping mistakes to avoid, but also many external factors that you won’t have control over.
-Goods can be damaged, couriers may decide to increase their fees, exceptional weather conditions might impact your delivery, etc. Having a good backup strategy for your order fulfilment can help you prevent late deliveries.
+Goods can be damaged, couriers may decide to increase their fees, exceptional weather conditions might impact your delivery, etc. Having a good contingency plan for your order fulfilment can help you prevent late deliveries.

 Use everything you can to anticipate demand

-Keeping an adequate amount of supplies in your inventory is essential to keep up with the demand.
+Forecasting and staying in stock is essential to keeping up with the demand.
 If it’s not your first year running your business, you could start by analising your data (orders, inventory, etc.) from the previous year to understand if there is any seasonality in your market.

 Order fulfilment and 3PL pricing models